Generation Ami: Plot

-This is the story of a teenager Apu, a tenth grade student who will be appearing for his boards.
-He writes lyrics for his music at his leisure, has a burning passion for the guitar.
+This is the story of a teenager Apu, a tenth-grade student who will be appearing for his boards.
+He writes lyrics for his music at his leisure, and has a burning passion for the guitar.
 He cannot unleash the spark he has got within, for his family would not allow him to.

 One fine day his cousin Durga comes from Delhi for a brief stay with his family in Kolkata, until her checkup with a psychiatrist is done with.
 She is charming, rebellious, enigmatic and supportive towards Apu and his aspirations.

 Sounds very monotonous and simple for a plot right?
-We forgot its Kolkata- a city of lost love, and stories lost in time.
-Remember Pather Panchali, how Apu looked up to Durga, the undying faith, comfort he found in him.
-Here Durga comes like the 'Sharodatsav' or Durga Puja in Apu's life, never staying long enough- but nevertheless the stay, the aura, the adoration leaves him scarred.
-Durga brought with her memories to cherish forever, to look back at, and reassure himself that he had found that special someone.
+We forgot it's Kolkata- a city of lost love, and stories lost in time.
+Remember Pather Panchali, how Apu looked up to Durga, the undying faith, the comfort he found in her.
+Here Durga comes like the 'Sharodatsav' or Durga Puja in Apu's life, never staying long enough- but nevertheless the stay, the aura, and the adoration leaves him scarred.
+Durga brought with her memories to cherish forever, to look back at, and to reassure himself that he had found that special someone.